saltstack/salt/doc/topics/tutorials/states_pt2.rst

 .. note::

-  This tutorial builds on the topic covered in :doc:`part 1 <states_pt1>`.
+  This tutorial builds on topics covered in :doc:`part 1 <states_pt1>`.
 It is recommended that you begin there.

 In the :doc:`last part <states_pt1>` of the Salt States tutorial we covered the basics of installing a package.
 We will now modify our ``webserver.sls``